 2For example, an employee can be physically present in the country for up to 60 days before the tax authorities will apply the ‘economic employer’ approach.

-3Sample calculation generated by Manabat Sanagustin & Co, the Philippine member firm of KPMG International, based on the Republic of the Philippines Bureau of Internal Revenue.
+3Sample calculation generated by R.G.
+Manabat & Co., the Philippine member firm of KPMG International, based on the Republic of the Philippines Bureau of Internal Rev enue.